nguyentran0212/iegems-website/_draft/dawnx.md

 What puzzles me is the lack of details regarding the BCD.
 From the schematic, it seems that AFUL uses something similar to the BA-type BCD from Sonion.
 However, at this point, we have no confirmation.
 Quite puzzling.
 I certainly wish to know more about how AFUL implements BCD in DawnX.

 -----

-# Content in th box
+# Content in the box

 IEM itself